vishruth2005/Intelligence-24-25-Recs/Readme.md

-# Intelligence-24-25-recruitment-submission - Overview

-# By Vishruth-V-Srivatsa-231DS034
+# Intelligence-24-25 Recruitment Submission

+### By **Vishruth V Srivatsa** (231DS034)

+---

-This repository contains the completed recruitment task, which is divided into three main tasks.
-Each task is further broken down into subtasks, with detailed instructions and outputs documented in individual README files within the respective task directories.
+This repository contains my completed recruitment task, divided into three main sections.
+Each task has been broken down into subtasks, with detailed instructions and outputs documented in the individual README files within the respective task directories.

+---

 ## Table of Contents